sudhanshu260/PrivyChat/README.md

-🚀 PrivyAI Chat
+🚀 PrivybChat

-PrivyAI Chat is an AI-powered, end-to-end encrypted (E2EE) messaging platform built with React, Vite, and Firebase.
+Privy Chat is an end-to-end encrypted (E2EE) messaging platform built with React, Vite, and Firebase.
 It ensures complete privacy by encrypting all messages before they leave the user’s device—meaning even Firebase only stores unreadable ciphertext.

 All decryption and AI safety checks happen locally in the browser, preserving user privacy while still providing intelligent threat detection.